 (Laws and resources for divorce vary from state to state.
 This post is not intended as legal advice, and the resources listed here are specific to residents of South Carolina.
 However, some general principles may apply. )

-IF YOU CAN’T AFFORD AN ATTORNEY, YOU PROBABLY CAN’T AFFORD A DIVORCE
+IF YOU CAN’T AFFORD AN ATTORNEY, YOU MOST LIKELY CAN’T AFFORD A DIVORCE

 A. Fairness is Important!